Essential Elements of a Magazine Business Plan

 publishing will expect to see that you understand it too.
 Here are the essential

-elements to include in your plan for a new magazine, internet publication,
+elements to include in your plan for a new magazine, content-based website,

 or newsletter.